Corporate Travel Management | Corporate Planners

 Passport Essentials and Other Requirements

-Traveling to the United States by land or water
+Travelling to the United States by land or water

 Canadian citizens require a passport to enter the United States at land and marine ports of entry as of June 1, 2009.

-Traveling to the United States by air
+Travelling to the United States by air

 Since January 23, 2007, the Western Hemisphere Travel Initiative (WHTI) came into effect for air travel to the United States.
 The following documents are acceptable: